 The first big insight: Long Content wins

-My most popular page on my sites is my Fuji page.
+My most popular page on my site is my camera bag page.
 It started out as about ten separate blog posts, which quickly got out of sync with reality.
 One insight I took when analyzing how users were viewing things was that multi-part series and links to updates in the blog failed miserably: people rarely if ever followed the links.
 They showed up, they looked at what was there and they rang off.
 Various experiments to try to encourage them to stay and browse or to explore related content mostly failed miserably.

 In evaluating analytics on my site, I noticed that one specific piece that I’d long back rewritten as a single longer page (vs a series of dated blog posts) was being fondly thought of by Google and had significantly longer average reading time.
 That led to my first big insight: If I couldn’t convince people to explore around the site, STOP TRYING.